xceejay/docs.easyjitsi.com/easyjitsi/docs/config.md

 title: Configuration of Jitsi For Recording
 ---

-We also need to configure Jitsi in order for it to find & allow Jibri to record conferences
+We need to configure Jitsi in order for it to find & allow Jibri to record conferences

 We do the following: